natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 >>- MD = X (value doesn't matter)
 >>-  ME = 0 (select C1)
 >
 >5.
-The functions of 6 variables which we can implement must be of the form: Y = y(C1, C2, f(F1,F2,F3,F4)) or the form of Y = y(C1,F(F1, F2, F3, F4), G(G1, G2, G3, G4))
+The functions of 6 variables which we can implement must be of the form: Y = y(C1, C2, F(F1,F2,F3,F4)) or the form of Y = y(C1,F(F1, F2, F3, F4), G(G1, G2, G3, G4)). *This second function will have some overlap between C1, F1-4, and G1-4; some variables will be connected to multiple inputs.*

-\]
+>

-(this second function will have some overlap between C1, F1-4, and G1-4; some variables will be connected to multiple inputs) Essentially, the functions we are able to implement are only those for which we can factor a set of 4 variables out of the equation.
-For example, the following function cannot be implemented by the CLB:
+>>Essentially, the functions we are able to implement are only those for which **we can factor a set of 4 variables out of the equation.** For example, the following function cannot be implemented by the CLB: Y = A1A2A3A4A5 + A1A2A3A4A6 + A1A2A3A5A6 + A1A2A4A5A6 + A1A3A4A5A6 +A2A3A4A5A6.

-\[

-Y = A1A2A3A4A5 + A1A2A3A4A6 + A1A2A3A5A6 + A1A2A4A5A6 +

-\]

-\[ A1A3A4A5A6 +A2A3A4A5A6

-\]

 This function cannot be broken down into either of the forms mentioned above.
 </details>
 <br/>
 {::options parse_block_html="false" /}

-\fi

-\ifanswers

-\beginsol

-\fi

-\ifanswers

-\beginsol

-Let:

-\fi

-\ifanswers

-\beginsol

-\fi

-\end{enumerate}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5NTQ4MTUwMywtMTg3NDcxNDEwMiwzNT
+eyJoaXN0b3J5IjpbMTM5Nzc1MDU0NCwtMTg3NDcxNDEwMiwzNT
 MwMzIzOTYsMjk0ODUxODUsLTEyNDY0Njg5MjcsLTM5MjAzNTkz
 MywtMTY4NjMyOTY3MSwxNTQwMTI2MDc5LDExMjkxMjIxMDcsLT
 k3NDc2MzQxOCwxNDEwMDkyODAxLC0xODI1MDMzNzY0LDg0MjU0